kku1993/blog/projects.md

 - Link: [Presentation](https://sites.google.com/site/tigersharksrov/)

 ### Facebook Terminal (2013)

 - A "geek-friendly" interface for Facebook.
 - Built a javascript app that presents a shell-like interface in which users can access Facebook by issuing commands such as ls, cd, mv, etc.

 ### Photo Ordering Website (2010-2012)

 - A website for students at my high school to shop prom photos online.
 - Users can tag their friends in photos so it's easier to find them.

 ### Volume Control (2010)

-- An Android app that automatically changes the phone's volume when the user plugs in their earphone.
-- Created before such feature was widely available on Android devices.
+- Prevented hearing damage by automatically lowering the volume when switching from speakers to earphones, before such a feature became standard on Android devices.